Hellbovine

 Visit the Gaming Lounge to find more guides like these.

-The long-term goal of this thread is to make a highly refined Windows 10 image, so that by the time it reaches end of life in October of 2025, we can take a completely finished guide (probably version 3.0 by then) and install a fully patched and optimized Windows that can be used for many more years, until too many developers drop support and users are eventually forced to migrate.
+The long-term goal here is to make a highly refined image, so that by the time Windows 10 reaches end of life we can take this guide which will be in its final form by then, and install a fully patched and optimized operating system that can be used for many more years, until too many developers drop support and users are eventually forced to migrate.
 This is a very popular strategy that countless users have settled on, jumping from Windows 98 > XP > 7 > 10, since the in-between releases tend to flop with the masses.

 FREQUENTLY ASKED QUESTIONS